This is what you can do about it:

 To eliminate chronic inflammation:

-• Drink hydroxide water
+• Drink hydroxide water as opposed to alkaline water

 1. Robergs Robert A, 2001.
 Exercise-Induced Metabolic Acidosis: Where do the Protons come from?
 Sportscience 5(2).